10 Things to Do in Boston in October

 Oktoberfest in Harvard Square| ©Patrick Haney

-The traditional beer festival, known as Oktoberfest, is celebrated in several locations around Boston.
-During the first two weeks of October, several places organize activities with a common denominator: good music, lots of delicious food, dancing, entertainment and, of course, large quantities of beer.
+The traditional beer festival, known as Oktoberfest, is celebrated in various locations throughout Boston.
+During the first two weeks of October, several venues organize activities with a common theme: great music, lots of delicious food, dancing, entertainment, and, of course, plenty of beer.

-In Boston there are several options to celebrate Oktoberfest, but two of the most popular places are:
+There are several options for celebrating Oktoberfest in Boston, but two of the most popular venues are:

-• Harvard Square: Harvard Square Oktoberfest includes food, arts and crafts, live music and their traditional HONK parade.
+• Harvard Square: Harvard Square's Oktoberfest includes food, arts and crafts, live music, and its traditional HONK parade.
 Location: Brattle St, Cambridge, MA 02138

-• Harpoon: Harpoon Brewery 's Oktoberfest includes tastings of various types of beer, music from new bands and lots of dancing.
-It's a must-visit festival if you love beer.
+• Harpoon: Harpoon Brewery's Oktoberfest includes tastings of various types of beer, music from new bands, and lots of dancing.
+It's a must-visit festival if you like beer.
 Location: 306 Northern Ave, Boston, MA 02210

-Bostonians take Oktoberfest very seriously with a series of very interesting concerts and activities.
-You can check out the full Boston Oktoberfest calendar and plan which events you'll want to be a part of.
-And if you're left wanting more beer, taking a pub crawl around Boston is always a safe bet.
+Bostonians take Oktoberfest very seriously, organizing a series of concerts and interesting activities.
+You can check out the full Boston Oktoberfest calendar and plan which events you want to attend.
+And if you're still thirsty for more beer, a pub crawl around Boston is always a safe bet.

 Details of interest